 Dogs don’t wash their paws and if they come inside the house with dirty paws, it can affect other pets and people in the house.
 Immediate removal of your dog’s poop can also protect you and your dogs from parvo, coccidia, giardia, whipworms, trichinosis, hookworms, and roundworms.

 How to get rid of dog poop in the yard without scooping

 If scooping up dog poop feels like a hassle, there are ways to make it go away without getting your hands dirty.

-Agricultural lime kills the bacteria and removes moisture from your dog’s feces
+Agricultural lime removes the bacteria and removes moisture from your dog’s feces

 Agricultural lime is made with powdered limestone and is available at any gardening store.
-This powder kills the bacteria and removes moisture from the feces, neutralizing the smell and aiding poop breakdown.
+This powder removes the bacteria and removes moisture from the feces, neutralizing the smell and aiding poop breakdown.

 However, lime is highly reactive and requires utmost care to prevent injury.
 If used excessively, it can destroy your yard’s soil too.